blockchain-lab-um/masca/packages/docs/docs/libraries/masca-connector.md

 sidebar_position: 1
 ---

-# SSI Snap Connector
+# Masca Connector

-SSI Snap connector is used to install SSI snap and expose API toward snap on dApps and other applications.
+Masca connector is used to install Masca and expose API toward snap on dApps and other applications.

-For more details on SSI Snap Connector, check [GitHub repo](https://github.com/blockchain-lab-um/ssi-snap/tree/master/packages/connector).
+For more details on Masca Connector, check [GitHub repo](https://github.com/blockchain-lab-um/ssi-snap/tree/master/packages/connector).

 ## Usage